Are Personal Loans Bad? When They Help and When They Hurt

 When Is a Personal Loan a Good Idea?

-A personal loan is a good idea if you need to make a large purchase, it ends up saving you money or it offers a way to help you stay on top of your finances.
-Here are a few tips:
+A personal loan may be a good idea if you need to make a large purchase, it ends up saving you money or it offers a way to help you stay on top of your finances.
+Consider one in these situations.

 1. You Qualify for a Lower Interest Rate